openhwgroup/cva5/examples/zedboard/README.md

     5. AXI UART16550
 Note: There will be an AXI Interconnect added later on, but it has to be done after all other cores have been connected.

-Configure the **Local Memory** to use a Preloaded File, by double-cliking on the core and setting "Use Preload File" to 1 and copy the file path to the hw_init file provided.
+Configure the **Local Memory** to use a Preloaded File, by double-cliking on the core and setting "Use Preload File" to 1 and copy the file path to the .hw_init file provided.
 Leave "Ram Size" to 64.